geejaytee/polya-extract/README.md

 5. Output RData file with same stem filename as input XLS file

 These output files are used by the modelling and parameter fitting codes for obtaining parameters for the poly(A) model.

+A test file (test.xls) in the correct format is supplied for code test purposes.

+Notes:
+- code runs in base R, but uses gdata package to extract Excel data. gdata itself requires a working Perl installation.
+For Windows, Strawberry Perl works perfectly; for Unix/Linux versions there is a native Perl that should be found if installed correctly when gdata is added to R.